The International Proficiency Certificate FAQ’s

 What is the IPC?

-The IPC serves as proof of bareboat charter competency for Mediterranean chartering companies, many of whom require the proficiency information displayed in a different format than the ASA Log Book.
+The IPC serves as an equivalent to the ICC, providing proof of bareboat charter competency for Mediterranean chartering companies.
 This certificate is mandatory when chartering in most European / Mediterranean waters.

 An International Proficiency Certificate indicates that you have a certain level of proficiency and competency to safely operate a type/size of vessel.
-An IPC provides a certification which many Mediterranean charter companies view as equivalent to the ICC.
 Please note that any certification should also be paired with the appropriate sailing resume and you should check with your intended charter company to verify what they require.

 Do I need an IPC to sail in the Med or internationally?